 - Grade 3: Full rupture or tear of the ligament.
 Surprisingly this one tends not to be painful as there is no attachment to stretch.
 It will often be accompanied with a small pop sound, swelling and significant bruising.

 Anterior Cruciate Ligament (ACL)

-ACL tears are also common in snow sports.
+ACL tears are also frquent in snow sports.
 Injury to the ligament which lies deep inside the knee joint often happens when the knee is slightly bent or flexed, and twisted or receives a contact force.
-Skiing around with bindings that are too tight (make sure you get these set properly before you step into your skis), or getting a ski stuck in soft snow mid-turn is a common cause of ACL injuries.
+Skiing around with bindings that are too tight (make sure you get these set properly before you step into your skis), or getting a ski stuck in soft snow mid-turn is one cause of ACL injuries.
 Jumping and landing on bent knees is also a common way to damage the ACL in sports.
 Skiers and snowboarders spend a lot of time absorbing shock with knees bent so there’s always the risk of ACL damage.

 Signs of an ACL injury